Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/basics-and-workflow.md

 FLAC encoding is fast, so just stick with level 8.

 `--ignore-chunk-sizes` is needed
-because the WAV format only supports audio data up to 4 GiB.
+because the WAVE format only supports audio data up to 4 GiB.
 This is a way to work around that limitation.
-It will ignore the length field in the header of the WAV file, allowing the FLAC encoder to read files of any size.
+It will ignore the length field in the header of the WAVE file, allowing the FLAC encoder to read files of any size.

 To encode audio piped from `ffmpeg`,